lionmage/tungsten-types/GammaFunctionNotes.md

 and since its terms don't appear to have any negatives, the Riemann Series Theorem may not apply — but the general idea that reordering can alter a sum (or a product) of an _infinite_ series still applies.
 Regardless, it seems that some ordering is necessary here.
+*Note:* Of course, we're dealing with an infinite product here, not an infinite sum, so the most likely problem with the parallel code was the poor choice of identity (see comments above).
+[May 2026]

 Consider this alternate concurrent implementation: